panizpasgar/Splunk-Administration-Guide/Installation/README.md

 sudo /opt/splunk/bin/splunk start --run-as-root
 ```

-During the first startup, accept the Splunk Enterprise License Agreement and create the administrator account.
+During the first startup, accept the Splunk Enterprise License Agreement.

+After accepting the license agreement, you will be prompted to create an administrator username and password for Splunk.

+> **Note:** The username and password created during the first startup will be used to log in to the Splunk Web interface.
+Keep these credentials secure and do not share or commit them to the repository.

 ![Splunk Start](images/07-splunk-start.png)